aweers/replicate_siamMAE/README.md

 We use [PyTorchVideo](https://github.com/facebookresearch/pytorchvideo/) for the data loading.
 To recreate the random frame sampling with a gap between 4 and 48 frames we create our own sampler.
 We also include the possibility to use a `repeated sampling factor`, such that the overhead of loading and decoding videos is minimized.
 The sampler can be found in `utils/random_temporal_subsample.py`.
 In [this notebook](notebooks/dataloading.ipynb) we show empirically that the sampler works as expected.

+### Data Preprocessing (optional, but recommended)
+We use the `utils/save_frames.sh` script to extract the frames from the videos and store them in seperate folders.
+Note that the script uses paths that are defined in the script itself and therefore need to be adjusted.
+The script also uses the `ffmpeg` library, which needs to be installed separately.
+Using the preprocessed data can speed up the training process significantly.

 ## Implementation
 We use PyTorch for our implementation.
-We implemented a Vision Transformer (ViT) based on the descriptions in [SiamMAE](https://arxiv.org/abs/2305.14344), [An Image is Worth 16x16 Words](https://arxiv.org/abs/2010.11929) and [Attention is All You Need](https://arxiv.org/abs/1706.03762).
-The implementation can be found in `src/vit.py`.
-A empirical test of the ViT can be found in [this notebook](notebooks/vit-test.ipynb).
+We implemented all required layers and parts of the model in the `src/vit.py` file.
+Some tests of the ViT implementation can be found in `notebooks/vit-tests.ipynb` and tests of the Siamese Masked Autoencoder can be found in `notebooks/siamMAE.ipynb`.

+## Training
+We use the `src/train.py` script to train the model.
+The hyperparameters are specified in the script itself.
+Those, as well as the whole training process (including model checkpoints and qualitative plots) are synced in a [Weights & Biases](https://wandb.ai/) project.

+## Evaluation
+We use the `src/evaluate.py` script to evaluate the model.
+The script loads a model checkpoint and evaluates it on the [DAVIS-2017 dataset](https://davischallenge.org/).